 The VPA is working closely with Hume City Council to assist in the preparation of […]

-Jacksons Hill Master Plan The VPA is creating a master plan for the former Victoria […]
+Jacksons Hill draft master plan The VPA is has created a draft master plan for […]

 Planning Scheme Amendment C147 to Melton Planning Scheme The Victorian Planning Authority (VPA), in consultation […]